 Cats who inherit the d form from both mom and dad produce dramatically less pigment in their coats.
 This table shows how the cat colors black, chocolate, cinnamon and orange are transformed into blue, lilac, fawn and cream by the dilute gene:

 Cat Breeds With Dilute Colors

-Lilac and fawn are among the rarest cat colors, but they are most often seen in Persians and Exotic Shorthairs.
+Russian Blue cats, Korats, and British Blues are all famous for preserving the BB/dd combination of genes from generation to generation.
+Lilac and fawn are among the rarest cat colors.
+But they are most often seen in Persians and Exotic Shorthairs.

 Whenever a cat carries the W gene, it masks the instructions from any other genes about making coat pigment.
 So their fur is white instead.

 Some white cats are indeed albino.
 The difference is genetic, and outwardly it can be difficult to spot.
 Albino cats don’t have any pigment in their bodies at all, so their eyes are pink, or pinkish blue.

 Cats with the white masking gene still have pigment in their eyes, which can be blue, green, yellow, orange or hazel.
 But unlike the W gene, which overrides all other genetic instructions about color, the gene for albinism is recessive.

 This means it is overridden by most other genetic instructions for cat color, and consequently true albino white cats are very rare.